-The Annaliese Mortimer fitness logo looks clever and unique and has a specific charm because of its symmetry.
-You can see the merger of letters ‘A’ and ‘M’ within an image of weightlifiting bar, arranged in such a way that it creates an abstract logo.
+The Annaliese Mortimer Personal Trainer logo looks clever and unique and has a specific charm because of its symmetry.
+You can see the merger of letters ‘A’ and ‘M’ within an image of weightlifting bar, arranged in such a way that it creates an abstract logo.
 If you draw a straight line from the center of the letter ‘A’, it will cleanly divide the logo image into two identical sides, with a specific visual fulcrum.

 Image: Behance/Kathy Smith

 The Flower Vector logo has a symmetrical balance, however, the text adds a bit of twist to the rigid symmetry of the composition; with the asymmetrical use of color in the word ‘Arcadia Wellness’, the boring mundane nature of the composition has been broken!
 A very clever trick indeed!

 A symmetrical composition looks formal, neat and professional.
 Its rigidity and predictability make it perfect for formal usage or where a sense of elegance is needed.
 For example, if your fitness studio is targeted towards the corporate users, you may want to convey a certain sense of class, elegance, and formality with your fitness logo.
 In such a case, a symmetrical composition will work the best.
 For example, this fitness logo is an expensive county club, so they make use of symmetrical balance:

 It is important to note that symmetrical balance in logos will mostly be in the form of the logo icon, and not always in the form of letter logos or wordmarks.
 This is because it is very difficult to achieve a sense of symmetry with the different letters that may make up a company or a brand name.